salehtestt/printf/README.md

-this is ths peintf priject
+this is ths printf priject